 By Gary Caputi

 The Buccaneer Cup Sailfish Release Tournament has reached another milestone that puts it into an elite category of billfish tournaments.
-Twenty-eighteen marks the 55th consecutive year it has been run since it was launched by members of the historic Buccaneer Yacht Club (BYC) back in 1963!
+2024 marks the 61st consecutive year it has been run since it was launched by members of the historic Buccaneer Yacht Club (BYC) back in 1963!

 The BYC was chartered in 1960 by three friends who shared a passion for boating and fishing; Elmer E. White, Dr. D.L.
 Patterson and Howard Moffit, all accomplished yachtsmen and ardent anglers.
 Moffit was the owner of Sailfish Marina, which you go on to become a landmark for boaters, fishermen and tourists on Florida’s Atlantic coast.
 He also owned the Buccaneer Yacht Club and Marina, which became a major hangout for many of the legends of the sport.
 The familiar wood-paneled bar was the scene of many a debate between trollers and live-baiters on the fine art of catching sailfish.
 In more recent years the yacht club was purchased by developers and the bar and restaurant was closed except for special occasions.
 To this day the two marinas sit side-by-side on the Interacoastal just a stone’s throw north of Lake Worth Inlet on Singer Island.